spedas/pyspedas/docs/source/geopack.rst

 Magnetic Field Models
 ====================================
-The routines in this module can be used to calculate Tsyganenko magnetic field models using Sheng Tian's geopack library (https://github.com/tsssss/geopack).
+The routines in this module can be used to calculate Tsyganenko magnetic field models using Sheng Tian's implementation of the `geopack` library (https://github.com/tsssss/geopack).

-T89
+Tsyganenko 89 (T89)
 -----------------------------

 .. autofunction:: pyspedas.geopack.tt89.tt89